The page has been translated by Gen AI.

 Reference

-To log in to Container Registry, you need LoginContainerRegistry permission for the registry you want to use.
+To log in to a Container Registry, you need the LoginContainerRegistry permission for the registry you will use.

-For more information about policy and permission settings, see Management > IAM > Policy.
+For detailed information on policies and permission settings, see Management > IAM > Policy.

-Logs in using the AccessKey, SecretKey of the authentication key and the registry endpoint.
+Log in using the authentication key’s AccessKey, SecretKey, and the registry endpoint.

-• Registry endpoint : Container Registry details page can be found.
+• Registry endpoint: Container Registry Details can be found on the page.

 • Private endpoint : [registryname-registryid].scr.private.[region].[offering].samsungsdscloud.com